India’s electric two-wheeler market is growing at a record pace.

 Rugged all-metal body

-LCD display with calls, SMS, and music via phone
+LCD with calls, SMS, and music via phone

 Reverse mode & hill-hold assist